 Low-Carb Turkey Picadillo Lettuce Wraps

 Leftovers tend to pile up at my house, but these Low-Carb Turkey Picadillo Lettuce Wraps were gone the next day!
-These delicious lettuce wraps with ground turkey, bell pepper, tomato sauce, and green olives are also low-glycemic, gluten-free, dairy-free, South Beach Diet friendly, and can easily be Keto, Paleo, or Whole 30 with the right ingredient choices.
-Use the Diet-Type Index to find more recipes like this one.
+These delicious low-carb lettuce wraps with ground turkey (or beef), bell pepper, tomato sauce, and green olives are also low-glycemic, gluten-free, and dairy-free, and can easily be Keto with the right ingredient choices.
+Use Lettuce Wraps to find more recipes like this one.